RisingLiberty/CPPToolChainTools/README.md

 # RegisZip
 Tools needed for Regis.
-Separated so it's not automatically download.
+Separated so they don't automatically download.